SpellholdStudios/StuffofTheMagi/README-FR.md

 ## <a name="versions" id="versions"></a>Historique des versions

+Note du traducteur : l'historique n'est volontairement pas traduit afin de faciliter la mise à jour continue du mod.

 ##### Version 6.0.0 - Month day, 2019

-- Removed unnecessary files: handle_charsets.tpa, .
-- Removed unnecessary backup folder.

-- stuffofthemagi.ini:
+- Major updates:
+	- Renamed Setup-StuffofTheMagi.tp2 -> stuffofthemagi.tp2 to support AL|EN's "Project Infinity".
-- Removed READLN to support ALIEN's "Project Infinity".
+	- Installation options have been moved into stuffofthemagi.ini file and replaced READLN actions to support AL|EN's "Project Infinity".
+	- Reorganized mod architecture tree: created lib and readme folders, renamed script and language folders as baf and lang folders.
+	- Removed unnecessary or unused files : wzrdlic2.baf, wzrdlichold.cre and wzrdbag.itm.
+	- Split setup.tra file into separate thematic files for more comfortable readability.

-- Added compatibility with 1PP and ToBEx.
+	- Provided compatibility with 1PP and TobEx.
 	- Added Detectable Spells variables.
-- Appended items to tooltip.2da file.
+	- Appended items (wzrdboot, wzrdhelm and wzrdstaf) to tooltip.2da file.
+	- Provided a portrait to Erevain Beraskána.
+	- Fixed an installation issue preventing the player wearing whole Stuff of the Magi set to gain an extra bonus if Option 2 (Use original, overpowered items) was selected.
 	- Fixed remaining glitches and bugs.
+	- Hard-coded item unidentified names and descriptions in .itm files to avoid writing them in installation process.
+	- Updated English item descriptions for compatibility with GW_UPDATE_ITM_DESCRIPTION_TO_EE WeiDU function requirements which automatically removes usability restrictions for EE games.
+	- Added stuffofthemagi.ini metadata file to support AL|EN's "Project Infinity".
-- Scroll Case (wzrdbag1): Fixed wrong Storage capacity (made it botomless as per its description).
+- Scroll Case (wzrdbag1): Fixed wrong Storage capacity (made it bottomless as per its description) and fixed a typo and wrong scroll code (was adding 2 scrolls of Freedom instead of 1 Freedom and 1 Imprisonment).
 - Option 1: Use new, less cheesy items.
 	- Cape of the Magi (wzrdrobe)
 		- Removed useless Chain Contingency ability that did not do anything and was not described in identified description string.